sueldoemmanuelalan-afk/sueldoemmanuelalan-afk/README.md

 ```
 sueldoemmanuelalan-afk@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer
+💻 I want to be a self-taught Full Stack developer and a machine learning developer.
-📚 I have a Bachelors in Computer Science from the University of Mumbai at India
+📚 I am learning programming day by day
 📝 I have a strong interest in Data Science and Artificial Intelligence
 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff
-🌟 Main languages: Python, JavaScript
+🌟 Main languages: Html, CSS, Python, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development
-💖 In a complicated relationship with Neural Networks
+💖 I am in a loving relationship of 10 happy years
-🎵 Love metal, pop, jazz and soft music
+🎵 I like metal, rock, pop among many other styles of music.
 ```
 <hr>